List of DC Comics characters: H: Professor Hughes

-Professor Hughes (first name unknown) is a character appearing in American comic books published by DC Comics.

-Professor Hughes was a professor at Midwestern University.
+Professor Hughes (first name unknown) is a professor at Midwestern University.
 Jay Garrick worked under him while performing experiments that eventually gave him super-speed.

 In The New Golden Age, Hughes is reimagined as Doctor Elemental, a supervillain and member of the Injustice Society who wields element-manipulating armor.
 In a retcon to Flash Comics #1, Hughes is said to have engineered the unlikely "accident" that transformed Jay Garrick into the Flash, making him Flash's oldest villain.
 In addition, he was also revealed to have created Ro-Bear and founded S.T.A.R.
 Labs.
 In the present, Hughes resurfaces and joins Scandal Savage's Injustice Society.

 Human Cannonball

 The Human Cannonball (Ryan Chase) is a superhero in the DC Universe.
 The character, created by Tom DeFalco and Win Mortimer, first appeared in Superman Family #188 (March 1978).
 Within the context of the stories, the Human Cannonball grew up in the circus and is a friend of Lois Lane.
 He has no superhuman powers, but can fly using an advanced jet-pack—he wears a cannonball-shaped helmet to allow him to crash into his targets head-on.